Already a leader in the food and beverage industry in matters of transparency and sustainability, Heineken International sees room for improvement.

 The above is one of my favorite philosophical sayings, and it is from a legend of my hometown, Bruce Lee, a martial artist and modern philosopher.

 An increasing population, growing needs and rising pollution… there is no doubt that changes need to happen in several part of our lives if we don’t want to empty the resources of our earth.
 Let’s look at the case of water, for example.
 The names “San Pellegrino” and “Aquafina” are well known to all of us; most of us have probably even bought a bottle or two without really thinking about it.
 But today, this is the very discussion on the table, as some politicians propose ideas that challenge our ideas of consumption and question bottled water.
+Upon reflection, consuming bottled water is illogical.

 The Nile Basin Discourse (NBD) is a civil society network with a membership of more than 750 organizations from 11 countries within the Nile Basin Region.
 It provides knowledge and builds capacity to strengthen the voice of civil society organizations within the Nile Basin Region.
 The NBD has signed a Memorandum of Understanding with the Nile Basin Initiative, a coalition of ten countries’ governments along the Nile, and participates in high level meetings.
 The NBD has developed a unique voice in the Initiative’s goal to advance benefit sharing.
 “Benefit sharing,” as described by the NBD, aims to divert attention from contentious issues such as water allocation, thereby preventing futile competition in the region.